Catherine22/Frontend-Development/README.md

 #### Lifecycle Events

 -   Install:
-    -   **If this install event does not be triggered, it may be because the service worker has been installed already**.
+    -   **If this install event is not triggered, it may be because the service worker has been installed already**.
     -   To install again, you must change this file or in DevTool -> application -> service worker -> Unregister
 -   Activate:
-    -   If this activate event does not be triggered, it may be because the service worker has been installed already.
+    -   If this activating event is not triggered, it may be because the service worker has been installed already.
-    -   In DevTool -> application -> service, you will see the service worker is waiting for activate
+    -   In DevTool -> application -> service, you will see the service worker is waiting to activate
     -   **Browser does not automatically re-activate installed service**.
-To solve this, there are two solutions:
+Two solutions to address are shown below:
         -   Close the tab, and reopen it in another tab.
-        -   In DevTool -> application -> service, click on "skipWaiting" or have "Update on reload" selected
+        -   In DevTool -> application -> service, click on "skip waiting" or have "Update on reload" selected
 -   Fetch
-    -   This service worker is actually act as a proxy between browser and a server.
+    -   This service worker acts as a proxy between the browser and a server.
     -   This event is triggered when your PWA fetch resources from your server

 ### Add to Home Screen